AllenNeuralDynamics/harp.device.pico-template/README.md

 * SIPE part number (or part numbers if multiple are compatible)

 Each hardware release includes:
-* STEP file of the PCB named with the SIPE part number
+* STEP file of the PCB (or link to corresponding CAD files) named with the SIPE part number
 * schematic (PDF)
 * Gerber files (with logos removed) of the PCBA
 * Position files for component placement